 “Look down, look forward, move spider, step forward” Repeat.

-Pushing steadily deeper into the woods I was really surprised by the amount of oaks and cedars up rooted by hurricanes.
+Pushing steadily deeper into the woods, I was really surprised by the number of oaks and cedars uprooted by hurricanes.
 “Rootwads” I had heard the fallen trees called in Missouri.

-Finally about two hundred feet into the woods I smelled the rank odor of sulfur.
-“Dam I’m good” I thought.
+Finally, about two hundred feet into the woods, I smelled the rank odor of sulfur.
+“Damn, I’m good,” I thought.

-Through the canopied shadows I spied the encrusted pipe and something else I had not recalled from my last visit.
+Through the canopied shadows, I spied the encrusted pipe and something else I had not recalled from my last visit.
 I could just make out the outline of a little stone basin adjacent to the pipe.
-The person or persons who had originally installed the well had also constructed a small catchment to collect water.
+The homesteaders who had originally installed the well had also constructed a small catchment to collect water.

 Sometimes the mind or your eyes plays tricks with you.

-I traced the jagged tail back towards me, to a huge scaly black clawed foot, a bulging scaled belly, another foot and then to an armored head the size of a Race Horse.
+I traced the jagged tail towards me, to a huge scaly black clawed foot, a bulging scaled belly, another foot, and then to an armored head the size of a Race Horse.

-It had been years since I have really been scared.
+It had been years since I had really been scared.
 How often does that happen in the modern world?

-And I did not quite make water, but I took one LONG slow step backwards, then another, placing some small trees between me and the motionless Dragon.
+And I did not quite make water, but I took one LONG slow step backward, then another, placing some small trees between the motionless Dragon and me.

 I cautiously turned, resisting the urge to bolt through the spider webs, and slowly retraced my path towards the lagoon.
-Once out of perceived alligator charging range, I began whispering and then shouting emphatic expletives that shall not be written down.
+Once out of perceived alligator charging range, I began whispering and then shouting emphatic expletives best not be written down.